mquirion/lanyon/about.md

 ---

 <p class="message">
   Hi.
 I'm Matt.
 I'm a software engineer with a whole lotta experience in a whole bunch'a industries.
-I'm currently the VP of Product at [Leverege](http://www.leverege.com)
+I'm currently the VP of Product at Leverege, building solutions for the Internet of Things.
 </p>